Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Overdamped Langevin dynamics in a periodic drift field

 More generally, not all systems settle into equilibrium steady states.
 For sufficiently confined systems and drifts without an explicit time dependence, a steady state is approached for $t\to\infty$.
-Similarly, for space-periodic dynamics treated as if they evolve in a single period, i.e., projected onto a single period, a steady-state is approached for long times, assuming no explicit time-dependence in the drift and diffusion.
+Similarly, for space-periodic dynamics treated as if they evolve in a single period, i.e., projected onto a single period, a steady state is approached for long times, assuming no explicit time dependence in the drift and diffusion.
 However, here, a stationary current emerges if the system is driven out of equilibrium by a non-conservative drift; see below.